jbburgess/tweetskybridge/README.md

 1. Sign up at [bsky.app](https://bsky.app/) and setup the account.

+> [!NOTE]
-> [!NOTE] This will be the Bluesky account that tweets will be mirrored to and posted on, not a personal developer account.
+> This will be the Bluesky account that tweets will be mirrored to and posted on, not a personal developer account.
 Since mirroring to Bluesky requires write permissions on the destination Bluesky account, you're providing the bot with access directly to the target account.

 2. Generate an **App Password** under Settings > Privacy and Security > App Passwords (recommended over your main password)

-See [Configuration](#configuration) for details on how to use the Twitter and Bluesky credentials.
+See [Configuration](#configuration) for details on where to store and how to use the Twitter and Bluesky credentials.

 ### Estimated Costs

 #### Twitter API v2

+> [!WARNING]
-> [!WARNING] There is **no free tier** available anymore for Twitter Developer accounts, so any usage at all *will* incur at least minimal costs and you must have available funds or a paid subscription on your Twitter developer account for the bot to work.
+> There is **no free tier** available anymore for Twitter Developer accounts, so any usage at all *will* incur at least minimal costs and you must have available funds or a paid subscription on your Twitter developer account for the bot to work.

 Depending on how active the target Twitter account is, costs may vary significantly.
 Here are some ballpark estimates (these are *not* guaranteed and Twitter may change their pricing model at any time):